shishishi123/shishishi123.github.io/_pages/research.md

 My research lies at the intersection between **computer security, networking, and AI**.
 In today’s data-driven and universally connected cyber landscape, the three critical research areas are inseparable, each continuously advancing and shaping the others.
 My work focuses on uncovering previously unexplored vulnerabilities in state-of-the-art networking and AI systems from a red-team perspective, and subsequently proposing effective defense mechanisms to strengthen their security and resilience.

-Here are a few selected projects during my PhD study.
+Here are a few selected projects from my PhD research.

 [**Model Inversion Attacks against Secure Federated Learning Systems**](https://shishishi123.github.io/research/FL-Privacy/)